|body or mind||

 Alone, Busy Environment, Either Alone or In a Busy Environment

-Becoming a Veterinary Public Health Professional means that you help safeguard human health by preventing zoonotic diseases or diseases that are transferred from animals to humans.
+Veterinary Public Health Professionals are people that help safeguard human health by preventing zoonotic diseases or diseases that are transferred from animals to humans.

 For example, the agricultural industry is a sector that could potentially spread disease from animals to humans and it is the responsibility of veterinary public health officials to implement measures to ensure food safety.